Showing posts with label Psychology. Show all posts

 The influence of kinship on the development of positive attributes is most pronounced among close relatives who share a common genetic background.
 As the degree of kinship between individuals decreases, the intensity of positive attributes also decreases.

 It is important to acknowledge that the influence of kinship degree and randomness are unavoidable.
-The decrease in positive attributes with a reduction in kinship is inevitable, as the cultivation of such attributes necessitates time and energy, which are limited resources that cannot be allocated to numerous individuals within the group.
+The decrease in positive attributes with a reduction in kinship is inevitable, as the cultivation of such attributes necessitates time and energy, which are limited resources that cannot be allocated to larger number of individuals.
 Additionally, the impact of randomness on creating variations in physical, cognitive, and psychological attributes is also unavoidable.

 The bottom line is that the influence positive attributes have in keeping negative attributes in check for small groups do not scale up as quickly with the size of the group as negative attributes do.
 Consequently, for larger groups the influence of positive attributes takes the back seat.

-The dynamics that work in a small group are different from those for a larger group.
+The dynamics that work in a small group are indeed different from those for a larger group.

 Ciao, and thanks for reading.